 After an hour’s drive from San Cristobal de Las Casas, we arrived at the dock for our 2-hour boat ride down the Canyon.

-As we rounded a small bend the boat started to slow down and drift towards the river bank on the left-hand side.
-Sleepily a Mexican crocodile opened one eye, eyed us up and down (as if to say oh not, not again) and went back to sleep again.
+As we rounded a small bend, the boat slowed down and drifted towards the river bank on the left-hand side.
+Sleepily, a Mexican crocodile opened one eye, eyed us up and down (as if to say oh no, not again) and went back to sleep again.
 He was a big one!
-One that you would not want to come to close to at any time.
+One that you would not want to come too close to at any time.
 Showtime!
-He turned around came gliding towards us just enough to scare most of us on the boat, flipped his tail and went back to his beach to doze.
-Just what we all needed, a bit of excitement for the morning.
+He turned around, gliding towards us just enough to scare most of us on the boat, flipped his tail, and went back to his beach to doze.
+Just what we all needed: a bit of excitement for the morning.

-There are over 150 species of birds in the canyon and our driver pointed them out as we sailed down the river (unfortunately he could only speak Spanish so we were lost on the type of bird that he was pointing out).
+There are over 150 species of birds in the canyon, and our driver pointed them out as we sailed down the river (unfortunately, he could only speak Spanish, so we were lost on the type of bird he was pointing out).

-Apart from the rainforest, the National Park has orchids, pine trees, and palms as well as many other varieties of plants growing profusely.
+Apart from the rainforest, the National Park has orchids, pine trees, and palms, as well as many other varieties of plants that grow profusely.

 Cave of Colours

-Further down the river we slowed down and headed towards a small cave that from the distance sparkled in pink colours.
-In fact, it did sparkle, the pink colours were made up of several mineral deposits including magnesium and potassium.
-The cave also contained the image of the Virgin of Guadalupe and those who worship her climb up to the cave from their boats via a ladder with fresh flowers and light candles to worship.
+Further down the river, we slowed down and headed towards a small cave that, from the distance, sparkled in pink colours.
+It did sparkle; the pink colours comprised several mineral deposits, including magnesium and potassium.
+The cave also contained the image of the Virgin of Guadalupe, and those who worshipped her climbed up to the cave from their boats via a ladder with fresh flowers and lit candles to worship.

 Chicoasen Dam

-Towards the north end of the Canyon, we sailed into the Chicoasen Dam one of Mexico’s most important dams for the storage and generation of hydroelectricity power for the country.
+Towards the north end of the Canyon, we sailed into the Chicoasen Dam, one of Mexico’s most important dams for storing and generating hydroelectricity power for the country.
 It opened in 1981.
 There are statutes here dedicated to the workers of the dam.

-All good things must come to an end as the boat turns around and we headed back to dock, the driver looked out for any creatures that may be lurking in the trees or on the beaches.
-But that is not the end of the tour we still have an hour or two visiting the colonial village of Chiapa de Corzo.
+All good things must come to an end.
+As the boat turned around and we headed back to the dock, the driver looked for any creatures lurking in the trees or on the beaches.
+But that is not the end of the tour.
+We still have an hour or two to visit the Chiapa de Corzo colonial village.

 Check availability here